yizonggen/CarND-Traffic-Sign-Classifier-Project/Report/Traffic_Sign_Classifier.md

     (8, 32, 32, 1)

-### Discussion

-Discussion is made as to particular qualities of the images or traffic signs in the images that are of interest, such as whether they would be difficult for the model to classify.

-### Answer:

-The images used for testing are obtained from https://routetogermany.com/drivingingermany/road-signs.
-These traffic signs are not different from photos which are taken from real world scenarios.
-There are no background information in these images.
-In this case, it should be easier for classification.
-However, our model is trained based on the real world images with other background information and the traffic signs in training set are not filled into entire image.
-There are difference between these testing images and the used training images.

-Some images in our testing images may be difficult to be classified, for example, the "'new-found-traffic-signs/1.png'", although it is a speed limit sign, it has a characters "zone" in this image, this is different from most of the samples in our training data set.

-### Predict the Sign Type for Each Image
+#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.

+The trained model have predicted the new traffic signs with 75% accuracy (correctly predict 6 out of 8 images), which is less than the 93.27% testing accuracy.
+This is reasonable due to the small testing dataset and also some difference existing between these testing images and trainging images.

 ```python
 ### Run the predictions here and use the model to output the prediction for each image.